hdachev/Nimble/README.md

 # Nimble
 A simple and lightweight OpenGL rendering engine built on top of dwSampleFramework.

+### NOTE: Broken at the moment.
+Will be fixed soon.

 ## Features
 * Forward and Deferred rendering paths.
 * Physically Based Shading